An investment portfolio is about diversified investment strategies.

 The underlying reason for portfolio investment is to maximize returns while minimizing risks.
 When building your own portfolio, you are diversifying the investment.
 The diversification can take place across different asset categories as well as within a certain category.

 Investment portfolios are a collection of assets, which is a display of diversified allocation.
-Diversification means distributing your capitals into different investments, which is a common risk management strategy.
-Securities, gold, bonds, businesses, real estates…are frequently chosen by investors.
+Diversification means distributing your capital into different investments, which is a common risk management strategy.
+Securities, gold, bonds, businesses, and real estate are frequently chosen by investors.

 A diversified portfolio tends to be less closely correlated across asset classes.
 For example, when the stock market endures huge volatility, gold prices usually go higer driven by investors' hedging demand.
 If there is a portion of gold in your portfolio, loss in stock markets could be partly mitigated.

-A healthy investment portfolio could help you ride out ups and downs of markets.
+A healthy investment portfolio could help you ride out the ups and downs of markets.
 However, building an investment portfolio should be based on your own considerations.
-Risk tolerance and time horizon are main concerns, which means how much loss you could bear and your expectation for return cycle if your portfolio doesn't perform well while the broad market is on a downward trend.
+Risk tolerance and time horizons are the main concerns, which means how much loss you could bear and your expectation for the return cycle if your portfolio doesn't perform well while the broad market is on a downward trend.

 Investment portfolios come in various types corresponding to their investing strategies.
-For example, if you are reserving fund for your children's education, you couldn't take too much risks, so a conservative portfolio is a better choice for you.
+For example, if you are reserving funds for your children's education, you can't take too many risks, so a conservative portfolio is a better choice for you.
 If you have abundant extra money and have a strong risk tolerance, you may prefer constructing an aggressive strategy to seek greater gains.